Hamilton College | Taylor Science Center

 The Taylor Science Building converted an out-of-the-way corner of the campus, abutting a deep ravine, to academic use.

-Halvorson Design Partnership was selected to work with EYP Architects to design the site improvements for the project.
+Halvorson Design worked with EYP Architects to design the site improvements for the project.
 After beginning work, the firm was also asked to re-conceive the manner in which the adjacent north end of campus functions and to develop a new gateway to the college.